 Local coin shops are usually more expensive for precious metals, but not always, and buying at those means you get your coins or bars right away.

-If you have almost nothing to invest, you can invest your time in coin roll hunting, which I previously covered in my post on how to make money with banks.
+If you have almost nothing to invest, you can invest your time in coin roll hunting.

 You just buy rolls of dimes, quarters, and half-dollars to search them for coins minted before 1965, which are 90% silver.